Hamza-wahid/quick-courts-api/README.md

 Members are able to create, cancel and modify bookings

 ### End Points
-All responses will be in JSON with appropriate Status codes:
+All responses will be in JSON with appropriate Status codes as per REST semantics.
 #### Auth (  api/auth   )

 ###### POST /register